caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/06 SNMP Enumeration.md

 >```
 >snmp.exe

-Lab 2 - Run an SNMP query.
+Lab 2 - On the same Windows host, run one of the SNMP query we have already explored in this section.
+This time appending the -Oa parameter to the command.
+This parameter will automatically translate any hexadecimal string into ASCII that was otherwise not decoded.
 What is the first Interface name listed in the output?
 >``` shell
 ># Scan subnet for live hosts
 >kali@kali:~$ sudo nmap -sn 192.168.159.0/24 -oG live.txt